tanishq-dubey/hive/README.md

 ```

 Some stuff has changed.
 Specifically, we have run the code though the `yapf`
-formatter, just to get a bit of standarized cleanup.
+formatter, just to get a bit of standardized cleanup.
 We've also implemented
 structured logging, which is our route of going about our log cleanup.
 Finally
 we've used `gevent` with monkey patching to cleanup how we start the Flask
 API server and and cleanup Flask logging.
 There are other minor changes, a